nspcc-dev/neo-go-sc-wrkshp/README.md

 Thank you!

 ## Workshop.
 Part 2
-In this part we'll look at RPC calls, NEP5 token and try to write, deploy and invoke more complicated smart contract.
+In this part we'll look at RPC calls and try to write, deploy and invoke smart contract with storage.
 Let’s go!

 ### RPC calls